 their cultural and philosophical implications.
 In particular, the view that the visible world is governed by invisible, non-material principles can prove useful in tackling anthropological issues like “human free-will and consciousness”, “personal identity”, “definition of death”, “beginning of the human being”, “origin of humanity”.

 A section of presentations explaining the basic principles of quantum physics and relativity, and how these theories relate to each-other.

 A section of publications on physics presenting experiments and discussing their scientific implications.

 A section of publications on anthropology discussing philosophical questions regarding human persons and human kind from the perspective of quantum philosophy.

 Bell explaining his theorem at the CERN (Geneva),

 followed by an exciting discussion on scientific and philosophical issues.

-A biographical note telling the story behind the mentioned experiment.
+A biographical note telling the story behind the experiments referred to above.